Strongly quasipositive links are concordant to infinitely many strongly quasipositive links: Quasipositive Seifert surfaces and annuli

 We first define quasipositive Seifert surfaces.
-Let $L$ be a link that arises as the closure $\widehat{\beta}$ of a strongly quasipositive braid $\beta \in B_n$, $n \geq 1$, which is a product of $m \geq 0$ positive band words $\sigij$.
-We refer to such a product as a \emph{strongly quasipositive braid word}, and --- despite minor abuse of notation --- also denote it by $\beta$.
-There is a canonical Seifert surface of Euler characteristic $n-m$ for $L$ associated to the braid word $\beta$ that consists of $n$ copies of disjoint parallel disks and $m$ half-twisted bands connecting these disks \cite{Rudolph_surfaces}; see \Cref{fig:annulus_m9_46_qp}.
-A \emph{Seifert surface} (for $L$) is a compact, oriented surface in $S^3$ (with oriented boundary $L$) without closed components.
-We will denote the canonical Seifert surface associated to $L = \widehat{\beta}$ by $F(\beta)$.
-We call any Seifert surface $F$ for a link $L= \partial F$ \emph{quasipositive} if, for some strongly quasipositive braid word $\beta \in B_n$, $n \geq 1$, the surface $F$ is ambient isotopic to the canonical Seifert surface $F(\beta)$.
-We will be particularly interested in certain quasipositive annuli. \\
+A \emph{Seifert surface} (for a link~$L$) is an oriented, compact surface in $S^3$ (with oriented boundary $L$) without closed components.
+Let $L$ be a link that arises as the closure $\widehat{\beta}$ of a strongly quasipositive braid $\beta \in B_n$, $n \geq 1$, which is a product of~$\ell \geq 0$ positive band words $\sigij$.
+We refer to such a product as a \emph{strongly quasipositive braid word}, and, despite a minor abuse of notation, also denote it by~$\beta$.
+There is a canonical Seifert surface of Euler characteristic $n-\ell$ for $L$ associated to the braid word $\beta$, which consists of $n$ copies of disjoint parallel disks and $\ell$~half-twisted bands connecting these disks~\cite{rudolph_braidedsurfaces,Rudolph_surfaces}.